Running on autopilot: scientists find important new role for ‘daydreaming’ network

 This research was carried out in the general context of understanding conscious processing in the human brain.
 The Division of Anaesthesia, headed by Professor David Menon, NIHR Senior Investigator, has a programme of research aiming to further elucidate the neural basis of consciousness and cognition in health and disease.

-The research was supported by the Yousef Jameel Academic Program, The Stephen Erskine Fellowship from Queens’ College Cambridge, the the NIHR Cambridge Biomedical Resource Centre.
+The research was supported by the Yousef Jameel Academic Program, The Stephen Erskine Fellowship from Queens’ College Cambridge, and the NIHR Cambridge Biomedical Resource Centre.

 If you would like more information about the NIHR Cambridge BRC, please contact us.